pauloalvesm/react-ticketing-system/README.md

 ## 💻 Project

-Repository with a web application to simulate a ticket system.
+Repository with a web application to simulate an MVP of a simple ticketing system, this project is for academic purposes.

 ## 🚀 Technologies and Tools